Singularities and asymptotics of solutions of the Chandrasekhar-Hailton-Jacobi equation

 \GTA {\mathfrak A} \GTB {\mathfrak B} \GTC {\mathfrak C} \GTD {\mathfrak D} \GTE {\mathfrak E} \GTF {\mathfrak F} \GTG {\mathfrak G} \GTH {\mathfrak H} \GTI {\mathfrak I} \GTJ {\mathfrak J} \GTK {\mathfrak K} \GTL {\mathfrak L} \GTM {\mathfrak M} \GTN {\mathfrak N} \GTO {\mathfrak O} \GTP {\mathfrak P} \GTR {\mathfrak R} \GTS {\mathfrak S} \GTT {\mathfrak T} \GTU {\mathfrak U} \GTV {\mathfrak V} \GTW {\mathfrak W} \GTX {\mathfrak X} \GTY {\mathfrak Y} \GTZ {\mathfrak Z} \GTQ {\mathfrak Q}

 \font\Sym= msam10 \SYM#1{\hbox{\Sym #1}}

 { {\bf Abstract} We study the local properties of positive solutions of the equation $-\Gd u+ m\abs{\nabla u}^q-e^{u}=0$ in a punctured domain $\Gw\setminus\{0\}$ of $\BBR^N$, $N\geq 2$, where $m$ is a positive parameter and $q>1$.
-We study particularly the existence of solutions with an isolated singularity and the local behaviour of such singular solutions. }
+We study particularly the local behaviour of solutions with an isolated singularity or the asymptotic behaviour for solutions defined in an exterior domain.
+These behaviours change drastically according $q$ is smaller or larger than $2$. }

 {\it 2010 Mathematics Subject Classification}. { 35J61, 34B16}.\\ {\it Key words}. { elliptic equations; a priori estimates; isolated singularities; representation formula. }